rlietrom/electron-react-quick-start/README.md

 Git flow and teamwork: went so smoothly!
 This time, we all had gone through working on a big project with a team so git flow wasn't crazy and the delegation was equal.
 Pull Requests and standups every few hours were key.

 ## Clone it yourself
-*get Electron*
+*get Electron*,
-git clone this repo
+git clone this repo,
-npm install
+npm install,
-npm run dev
+npm run dev,
-*refresh*
+*refresh*,
 *and there you have it!*

 ## Authors